Southern Evacuation Lifeline

 The Southern Evacuation Lifeline (SELL) is a proposed 28 mi limited-access highway in Horry County, South Carolina, in the United States.
-The project is currently underfunded, expecting to cost around $600 million, and issues with the route itself still remain, as it would travel directly next to several wildlife preserves.
+As of 2010 the project was underfunded, expecting to cost around $600 million, and issues with the route itself still remain, as it would travel directly next to several wildlife preserves.

-The road was proposed to bypass the congested South Carolina Highway 707 and U.S. Route 501 in the event of a hurricane.
+The road was proposed to bypass the congested South Carolina Highway 707, South Carolina Highway 544, and U.S. Route 501 in the event of a hurricane.
 It would allow a more direct route west from the southern Grand Strand, while simultaneously completing a beltway around the Myrtle Beach area as a continuation of South Carolina Highway 22.